 I advise Dr Smith that if we start with the numbers we can work back from there.
-Typically a $100,000 asset financed over a 5 yr term, as a Chattel Loan will cost around $2000 per month with almost any Bank.
+Typically a $100,000 asset financed over a 5 year term, as a Chattel Loan will cost under $2000 per month with almost any Bank.

 I ask how many treatments per week he is currently performing with his current equipment and the charge-out rate for each treatment.